 China's GDP to grow by 5.4 percent in 2023: IMF

 BEIJING, Nov.
-7 (Xinhua) -- China's real GDP is projected to grow by 5.4 percent in 2023, an International Monetary Fund (IMF) statement said on Tuesday.
+7 (Xinhua) -- China's real gross domestic product (GDP) is projected to grow by 5.4 percent in 2023, an International Monetary Fund (IMF) statement said on Tuesday.

 Gopinath joined the policy discussions, and issued the statement at the end of the visit.